-As part of a $22 million improvement of the harbor, an outer breakwall was put in place, and an automated modern tower, placed at its western tip, took over the function of lighting the harbor entrance in 1965.
-The Coast Guard withdrew its last crew from Lorain Lighthouse and planned to demolish the structure.
-With the removal of both the its lens and occupants, the lighthouse fell victim to vandalism.
-Vandals stole the two brass foghorns from the lighthouse, and the Coast Guard decided to weld the entrance to the lighthouse shut to keep unwelcome visitors out.
-Looking more like a fortress than ever, the Lorain Lighthouse stood and awaited its sad and certain fate.
+As part of a $22 million improvement of the harbor, an outer breakwall was put in place, and an automated modern tower, erected at its western tip, took over the function of lighting the harbor entrance in 1965.
+No longer needed, Lorain Lighthouse lost its last crew and was slated for demolition by the Coast Guard.
+After vandals broke into the abandoned lighthouse and stole its two brass foghorns, the Coast Guard welded the entrance shut to keep out unwelcome visitors.
+Looking more like a fortress than ever, Lorain Lighthouse silently stood and awaited its sad and certain fate.

 What came instead was a barrage of protests from the Lorain community, as well as some fortuitous storms on Lake Erie.
 Wayne Conn, William Parker, John and Clara Corogin and the Lorain Historical Society stepped forward to organize an effort to save the lighthouse.
-With the demolition scheduled for October 1965, the group worked quickly, contacting the mayor, congressman and United States Coast Guard.
-Thanks to Conn's negotiating, as well as fierce winter weather, the demolition plans were postponed until the spring of 1967.
-By then, the campaign to save the lighthouse had convinced the Coast Guard to cancel the demolition contract.
+With the demolition scheduled for October 1965, the group worked quickly, contacting the mayor, a congressman, and the Coast Guard.
+Thanks to Conn's negotiating, as well as fierce winter weather, the demolition plans were postponed until the spring of 1967, and by then the campaign to save the lighthouse had convinced the Coast Guard to cancel the demolition contract.

 In 1973, the Coast Guard turned the lighthouse over to the General Services Administration, which worked to sell the structure.
 Buyers had to be non-profit organizations with historical purposes and had to prove that they had the means necessary to maintain the lighthouse.
-The story spread quickly, all over the world in fact.
-A couple from Lorain even saw an ad for the lighthouse in a Parisian newspaper while visiting France.
+The story of the sale spread quickly and even went world wide, as a vacationing couple from Lorain saw an ad for the lighthouse in a Parisian newspaper.

-In the fall of 1981, "Operation Lighthouse" was executed, during which the lighthouse was refurbished.
+In the fall of 1981, "Operation Lighthouse" was executed to refurbish the lighthouse.
 This time the structure was painted professionally using a generous donation of 160 gallons of paint from the Glidden Company.
 (The company would later use "before and after" photos of the lighthouse in its advertising.)
 Numerous companies and individuals volunteered their time and resources — an estimated value of over $30,000 — to restore the lighthouse.

-After noticing cracks in the base of the lighthouse, an underwater examination of the foundation was performed in 1987.
-The building itself was also inspected, and it was found that $700,000 in repairs was needed.
-Shortly thereafter, the lighthouse was purchased by its present owner, the Port of Lorain Foundation, a non-profit foundation established to preserve both the lighthouse and Lorain's waterfront.
-The foundation was fortunate enough to receive grants from several organizations, including the Ohio Historical Society, the Community Foundation of Greater Lorain County, the Stocker Foundation and the TRW Foundation.
-Schools in the Lorain area launched a fund-raiser of their own to help repair the lighthouse, and their "Pounds of Pennies" campaign raised over $5,000.
-The federal government provided the most assistance, however, passing the House Energy and Water Development Appropriations Bill that included $500,000 for restoration of Lorain Lighthouse.
+After cracks in the base of the lighthouse were noticed, an underwater examination of the foundation was performed in 1987.
+The building itself was also inspected and found to need $700,000 in repairs.
+Shortly thereafter, control of the lighthouse passed to the Port of Lorain Foundation, a non-profit foundation established to preserve both the lighthouse and Lorain's waterfront.
+The foundation received several grants to help fund the restoration, and local school children raised over $5,000 in a "Pounds of Pennies" campaign, but it was the federal government that picked up most of the tab with $500,000 being provided by a House Energy and Water Development Appropriations Bill.

-The fourth-order Fresnel lens, which had been on display at the Charlotte-Genesee Lighthouse near Rochester, New York for twenty years, returned to Ohio during the summer of 2011 at the request of the Lorain Port Authority.
-The lens is currently in a privately owned storage facility in Cleveland, but will be put on display in the new Ferry Terminal Building that will be constructed at Black River Landing.
+The lighthouse's fourth-order Fresnel lens, which had been on display at the Charlotte-Genesee Lighthouse near Rochester, New York for twenty years, returned to Ohio during the summer of 2011 at the request of the Lorain Port Authority.
+After $20,000 was spent on cleaning and restoring it, the lens was placed on display in the lobby of the offices of the Lorain Port Authority at Black River Landing in March 2014.
+The lens is one of the few manufactured by an American company - the MacBeth-Evans Glass Company of Pittsburgh.

-The sentinel of concrete still faithfully guards the Port of Lorain on Lake Erie.
-For half a century it functioned as a signal to navigators.
-Now dark and quiet, Lorain Lighthouse, the "Jewel of the Port," stands as a monument to the community that has fought to preserve it.
+Now dark and quiet, Lorain Lighthouse, the "Jewel of the Port," faithfully guards the entrance to the inner harbor and stands as a monument to the community that has fought to preserve it.

 Head Keepers: Captain Augusta Jones (1837 - 1841), Patrick Sinnott (1841 - 1843), Thomas Browne (1843 - 1848), David Foote (1848 - 1853), Hugh Sleator (1853 - 1857), Moses Packer (1857 - 1859), Lester Smith (1859 - 1861), Henry Ludnum (1861 - 1865), Alanson Bridges (1865 - 1871), James Connolly (1871 - 1903), George F. Ferguson (1903 - 1905), Robert Waterfield (1905 - 1910), Peter Diffley (1910 - 1914), Olin Stevens (1920 - 1937), Joe Price (1937 - 1940).